 Gambling and online casinos in Chad

-the state sees gambling as a promising source of income and a tool for tourism development.
+Despite the fact that the industry is in the process of formation, the state sees gambling as a promising source of income and a tool for the development of tourism.

 Historical context